adamboroch/ServiceNowPlugin/README.md

 - Only then copy the DLL into the plugin folder.
 - If you skip this step, the plugin may fail to load or execute in CPM.

-- Ensure dependencies are in place:
+- Ensure that ALL dependencies are in place:
 - `CyberArk.Extensions.*` DLLs → must remain in the CPM **bin** folder
 - `Newtonsoft.Json.dll` → must be accessible to the plugin (placing it alongside the plugin DLL is fine)